cilium/cilium/Documentation/community/community.rst

 1. Open a new `GitHub issue in the cilium/cilium repo <https://github.com/cilium/cilium/issues>`_
 2. Specify the title "SIG-Request: <Name>"
 3. Provide a description
-4. Find two Cilium committers to support the SIG.
+4. Find two Cilium committers to support the SIG
 5. Ask on ``#development`` to get the Slack channel and Zoom meeting created
 6. Submit a PR to update the documentation to get your new SIG listed